Grammarly online | Voice Change, Active and Passive Voice

 Table of Contents

-In grammarly online, Would you like to read the key to voice change the active and idle word of the English grammar?
-Changing words in English from active to active voice or passive voice to active is an important part of sentence conversion.
+In Grammarly online, Would you like to read the key to voice change the active and idle words of the English grammar?
+Changing words in English from active to active voice or passive voice to active is an essential part of sentence conversion.

-There are many good grammar books where word to word rules have been discussed and I personally have gone through a lot of rules here and there.
+There are many good grammar books that discuss word-to-word rules, and I have gone through a lot of rules here and there.
 There is nothing wrong with that.
-But following too many rules may confuse a student and make the subject difficult to understand.
-So, I came up with the main structure and you can call it ‘word conversion theory’.
+However, following too many rules may confuse a student and make the subject difficult to understand.
+So, I came up with the main structure, which you can call ‘word conversion theory.’

 Best degrees for the future 2025

 If the sentence or action is in the Working Word, the subject or character of the title is given extra emphasis.
-It means that the subject is active while his or her action is idle.
+It means that the subject is active while their action is idle.
 Usually, when a sentence is in the active voice, it starts with the head.

 Examples of Active Voice: